Department of Health

 Limited protection for industrial action in the course of negotiations

-The Fair Work Act 2009 protects employees' rights to take protected industrial action during the course of negotiating an agreement, but only if the nominal expiry date of the current agreement has past and genuine attempts to reach a new agreement have been made.
+The Fair Work Act 2009 (Cth) (FW Act) protects employees' rights to take protected industrial action during the course of negotiating an agreement, but only if the nominal expiry date of the current agreement has past and genuine attempts to reach a new agreement have been made.

-Where agreement cannot be reached the parties to enterprise bargaining negotiations can request the assistance of Fair Work Australia (FWA) to help them reach agreement.
-This assistance is normally limited to conciliation to assist the parties in coming to agreement.
+Where agreement cannot be reached the parties to enterprise bargaining negotiations can request the assistance of the Fair Work Commission by making an application under section 240 of the FW Act to resolve a bargaining dispute.
+Under section 240, the Fair Work Commission can only arbitrate the dispute if parties agree to arbitration.
+For this reason, this assistance is normally limited to conciliation to assist the parties in coming to agreement.

 Approval of an enterprise agreement by employees